 You can automate tagging by using PowerShell or Azure Automation, or tag individual groups and resources.

 If you have a request and change management system in place, then you can easily use the information in the request to populate your company-specific resource tags.

 - Learn about tagging and tag limitations.

 - Review PowerShell and CLI examples to set up tagging, and to apply tags from a resource group to its resources.

 Best practice: Implement blueprints

-Just as blueprint allows engineers and architects to sketch a project's design parameters, Azure Blueprints enable cloud architects and central IT groups to define a repeatable set of Azure resources that implements and adheres to an organization's standards, patterns, and requirements.
-Using Azure Blueprints, development teams can rapidly build and create new environments that meet organizational compliance requirements, and that have a set of built-in components, such as networking, to speed up development and delivery.
+Just as a blueprint allows engineers and architects to sketch a project's design parameters, the Azure Blueprints service enables cloud architects and central IT groups to define a repeatable set of Azure resources.
+This helps them to implement and adhere to an organization's standards, patterns, and requirements.
+Using Azure Blueprints, development teams can rapidly build and create new environments that meet organizational compliance requirements.
+These new environments have a set of built-in components, such as networking, to speed up development and delivery.

 - Use blueprints to orchestrate the deployment of resource groups, Azure Resource Manager templates, and policy and role assignments.

-- Blueprints are stored in a globally distributed Azure Cosmos DB.
+- Store blueprints in a globally distributed service, Azure Cosmos DB.
 Blueprint objects are replicated to multiple Azure regions.
-Replication provides low latency, high availability, and consistent access to blueprint, regardless of the region to which a blueprint deploys resources.
+Replication provides low latency, high availability, and consistent access to a blueprint, regardless of the region to which a blueprint deploys resources.

 Best practice: Review Azure reference architectures